Turtuk: History

+Hand-drawn map of Turtuk from the Turtuk Palace.

 Brogpa era

 The earliest known tribe which inhabited Turtuk were a Dardic tribe, locally known as the Brogpas, who are believed to have migrated from Chilas, a place now in Pakistan.
 They lived in Turtuk from an unknown time till, mostly probably, the 13th century AD.
 At some point around the 13th century AD, two warriors named Chuli and Yangdrung, came to Turtuk.
-They killed the king and eventually mostly of the locals fled Turtuk along the stream and across the mountain, to the villages now called Hanu, Dah and Domkhar.

-Right now, majority of the population in Turtuk are the direct descendants of Chuli and Yangdrung.
+They killed the king and eventually most of the locals fled Turtuk along the stream and across the mountain, to the villages now called Hanu, Dah and Domkhar.
+Today, a majority of the population in Turtuk are the direct descendants of Chuli and Yangdrung.

-As time passed on, people from outside came to Turtuk in search of work, bringing in more diversity.
+As time passed, people immigrated to Turtuk in search of livelihood, bringing in diversity.
 Turtuk is believed to have remained an independent principality till the conquest of Baltistan by the Sikh Empire.

 The people of Turtuk were followers of the Bon religion before Islam.
 Bon rituals can be seen both in the tradition as well as the architecture.
 Islam came to Turtuk due to the famous Persian Sufi poet and preacher, Syed Ali Shah Hamdani.
-People in Turtuk, like in other places in Baltistan, practice the Sufi sect Sufis Noorbakshia, named after a disciple of Shah Hamdani, Syed Mohammad Noorbaksh.

-But by the nineteenth century, dominant sects from outside, such as Shia, Hanafi and later Wahabi started converting the Sufi Noorbakshia of Baltistan, and the Noorbakshia of Turtuk too.
+People in Turtuk, like in other places of Baltistan, practice the Sufi sect Sufis Noorbakshia, named after a disciple of Shah Hamdani, Syed Mohammad Noorbaksh.
+By the nineteenth century, dominant sects from outside, such as Shia, Hanafi and later Wahabi, started converting the Sufi Noorbakshia of Baltistan, and the Noorbakshia of Turtuk.
 More recently, the Hanafis of Turtuk have also been converted to the more extreme subsets of Sunni.

-Right now, only half of the population practices Noorbakshias while the rest practice either Sunni sect or Wahhabi sect.
+At present, only half of the population practices Noorbakshias while the rest practice either Sunni or Wahhabi Islam.